c9/core/docs/CODING_STANDARDS.md

 Branch Naming
 -------------

-We follow the uni-repo approach so our source is in one place.
+We follow the uni-repo approach so our source code is in one place.
 To work around some of the issues - for example looking at all PRs affecting a certain service - we prefix branches with the name of the service(s) the branch affects.

 PR branch names, e.g.